Travel Basics – 2025 Austrian Grand Prix

 • Timezone: Austria observes Central European Summer Time (CEST) in July when the Grand Prix is held, this is equivalent to GMT +1 hour (or UTC + 2 hours)

-• Electricity: Like much of Europe, Austria uses type F power plugs (230 V / 50 Hz) – carry a travel adapter if you are travelling from the UK, Australia or USA
+• Electricity: Like much of Europe, Austria uses type F power plugs (230 V / 50 Hz).
+Carry a travel adapter if you are travelling from the UK, Australia or USA

 • Drinking Water: Tap water in Austria is safe to drink

 • In an Emergency: Dial 112.
 Operators speak German and English.
-Alternatively, you can dial 122 in case of a fire and 133 for the police

 • Learn More: Austria Travel Official Website